TheRuleOfMike/Post-Installation-Script-for-Ubuntu-16.04-LTS-ENG-PL/README.md

 <li>Google Chrome - an alternative for Firefox that comes pre-installed in Ubuntu 16.04
 </ul>
 <br/><br/>
-<b>(if your having problems while using, or due to using, the above applications I advise contacting the official support of those applications, search the forums for the user applications or the official Ubuntu forums)</b>
+<b>(if you're having problems while using, or due to using, the above applications I advise contacting the official support of those applications, search the forums for the user applications or the official Ubuntu forums)</b>
 <br/><br/>
 <li>Adds a repository for the latest GPU drivers (run the version of the script based on which GPU you are using)